GSA/ficam-federation/_plan/00_index.md

 > Estimate the potential costs
 > Identify funding sources<!--e.g., Technology Modernization Fund established by the Modernizing Government Technology Act-->
 > Identify the potential risks
-* Identify stakeholders and obtain preliminary approval<!--FICAM Roadmap list of Stakeholders is voluminous.
+* Identify stakeholders<!--FICAM Roadmap list of Stakeholders is voluminous.
 How does PM identify which stakeholders must approve?-->
-* Obtain CIO, CISO, and CFO approval to proceed with your agency's federation project

-You've gotten the green light:

 <i class="fa fa-check-square-o"></i> &nbsp;**Identify an Agency architecture team to propose a federation solution**
 * Identify architecture team members